'We got away with one' - Man Utd pulled off the biggest heist in Premier League history at Brighton | Goal.com

 Solskjaer needed a reaction in the second half and he got one less than 10 minutes after the restart.

-A perfect ball from Fernandes released Rashford down the left wing and the England international embarked upon a driving run which saw him burst into the box, turn Ben White Inside out before firing United ahead.
+A perfect ball from Fernandes released Marcus Rashford down the left wing and the England international embarked upon a driving run which saw him burst into the box, turn Ben White inside out before firing United ahead.

 It was the ideal reaction to all the critics who have unfairly told him to focus on his football instead of his fight to end child poverty.
 As he showed with his sensational strike here, this young hero is more than capable of doing both.